 There was clearly no basis to arrest Mr Bradbury, and his arrest and detention were unlawful.
 As the arrest was unlawful then it is clear that DC Hurd seriously assaulted Mr Bradbury.
 The errant detective faced no charge, or disciplinary proceedings, in the face of the clearest of evidence.

 Sometimes the reasons given to arrest Mr Bradbury changed upon either reflection, or advice, from more senior WYP officers.

 On 7th December, 2012, Mr Bradbury was again situated at the rear of West Yorkshire Police headquarters, on the public highway, a short distance from the car park.

 Pursuing his film-making ambitions, Mr Bradbury was engaged in taking photographs of police officers and vehicles.

-Unbeknown to Mr Bradbury, information as to his whereabouts and activities had been reported to the Control Room for West Yorkshire Police and in consequence, Detective Constable Edwards decided to approach Mr Bradbury.
+Unbeknown to Mr Bradbury, information as to his whereabouts, and activities, had been reported to the WYP Control Room and, in consequence, Detective Constable 4613 Edwards decided to approach Mr Bradbury.

 DC Edwards requested an explanation for the activity of Mr Bradbury which the latter, quite rightly, refused to give.
-When Mr Bradbury then attempted to walk away, the bullying detective proceeded to grab him by the arm to prevent his movement.
-DC Edwards stated that Mr Bradbury would be conveyed to a nearby police station, without confirming that he was under arrest or the reasons for the arrest.
+When he then attempted to walk away, the bullying detective proceeded to grab him by the arm to prevent his movement.
+DC Edwards stated that Mr Bradbury would be conveyed to a nearby police station, without confirming that he was under arrest, or the reasons for his detention.

 DC Edwards proceeded to escort Mr Bradbury to the local police station.
 Upon his arrival, Mr Bradbury was produced before the Custody Officer, Sergeant Knight, who had met him previously